 Who Can Use Tether

 Using Tether is common in countries where it is permissible.
-Tether has stopped serving US customers and companies since 2018, with a very few exceptions.
-Some large companies sign up the Eligible Contract Participation (ECP), so as to use Tether.
+Tether has stopped serving US customers and companies since 2018, with very few exceptions.
+Some large companies sign up for Eligible Contract Participation (ECP), so as to use Tether.
 The total assets in such cases must exceed $10,000,000 and the company must be incorporated in a jurisdiction outside of the US.
 Also there are some places where Tether has very limited functionality, and these include countries like Cuba, Iran, and Pakistan etc. So it is advisable to check out the law of your state, and in case Tether is permissible, it is a great way to use and multiply your funds.
 Remember that Tether is still trying to build up its reserves to provide 100% backing to the owners of Tether tokens, although it openly says that it has already achieved that limit.